-Williams was raised on a farm in the remote area of the Ozark Mountains in Missouri.
-In his late teens, Williams left his homeland and lived in a variety of places both in the United States and abroad, doing a variety of things, including graphic art, construction work, bull-riding, archaeology, spelunking, and more.
-Around 1980 Williams began to experiment in music, playing in a few small bands, but eventually becoming enthralled with multitrack tape and field recordings.
-Over the next decade he gathered sounds from various caves, wells, cisterns, archaeological sites, and more, as well as continuing to hone his musical abilities with several instruments.
-During the bulk of this era he was largely a solitary experimentalist and he had no public releases.
+I was raised on a farm in a remote area of the Ozark Mountains in Missouri.
+In my late teens, I left my homeland and lived in a variety of places both in the United States and abroad, doing a variety of things, including graphic art, construction work, bull-riding, archaeology, spelunking, and more.
+Around 1980 I began to experiment in music, playing in a few small bands, but eventually becoming enthralled with multitrack tape and field recordings.
+Over the next decade I gathered sounds from various caves, wells, cisterns, archaeological sites, and more, as well as continuing to hone my musical abilities with several instruments.
+Not saying I mastered any of these instruments, but I certainly improved over time.
+During the bulk of this era I was largely a solitary experimentalist and I had no public releases.

 In the early 1990s, I relocated to the Boston area.
 At that time I first began to perform under the guise of Mindspawn.
 Eventually, I started my own record label, Dark Seeds, and began releasing my material and that of other similar minded artists.
 The first Mindspawn release was the album Conversing With Zardoz, in 1999.
 Darkness Weaves was released a year later in 2000 and Null Infinite was released in 2001.
 Mindspawn “singles” also appear on several compilations.

 From 2001 to 2004, Mindspawn’s sounds found their way onto documentaries like “America’s Most Haunted Town,” various video games, and a wide variety of other artist releases.
 In 2005, Mindspawn and Coph Nia collaborated on the post industrial dark ambient album (e.g., we did what we do….), Erotomechaniks, which enjoyed critical success and was widely well received.